It didn’t take long after Universal Studios Florida’s 1990 opening for the Orlando park to carve out an enviable spot among U.S. theme parks.

 Hurst recalled breathing a sigh of relief when he was reassigned to another part of the park in 2015, because even then, performers worried about the show’s imminent closure.

 A frequent visitor to Universal parks to research for the “Unofficial Guide,” Kubersky said he would typically visit Barney only once a year to ensure that the show hadn’t changed.

-The show’s survival, along with that of other dated properties in the KidZone section of Universal Studios Florida like Fievel Mousekowitz, can be credited to aborted plans for Super Nintendo World, which will now be built in the new Epic Universe theme park.
+The show’s survival, along with that of other past-their-prime intellectual properties in the KidZone section of Universal Studios Florida like Fievel Mousekowitz, can be credited to aborted plans for Super Nintendo World, which will now be built in the new Epic Universe theme park.